Skip to main content

 Sleep data

 Sleep analysis uses HKCategoryTypeIdentifierSleepAnalysis.
-Unlike quantity types, sleep returns individual stage intervals rather than daily aggregates - each record covers a contiguous block of one sleep stage with its own start and end time.
+Unlike quantity types, sleep returns individual stage intervals rather than daily aggregates, each record covers a contiguous block of one sleep stage with its own start and end time.

 if (isDespiaIOS) {